 Solutions wise for chronic pickers, there’s a lot to consider.
 Skin needs to be supported and kept clean to prevent infection.
 Then there’s the pain, and the treatment, which, Dr Ahmed says, is a combined psychological and medical one.
 Cognitive behavioural therapy (CBT) can be used to get inside neural networks, to “help translate negative feelings into positive ones”.
 It’s a balancing act of supporting the skin and the mind.
 So much so that antidepressants are often prescribed.
 “It’s not because we think they’re depressed, but because it changes the chemical activity in the brain,” says Dr Ahmed, who cites a study in which the over the counter drug NAC (N-acetylcysteine) was given to hair pullers, who experienced significantly reduced urges.

-More casual pickers can benefit from simple techniques such as: resist the urge to pick for one minute, breathe or meditate.
+More casual pickers can benefit from simple techniques such as resisting the urge to pick for one minute, breathing or meditating.
 On the most basic level, more moisturised skin is harder to get stuck into.
-Any heavy duty, non perfumed will do.
-I’m lucky in that, despite ten years of maiming myself, I have little scarring.
-And strangely, instead of my skin becoming hardened, it’s smooth and baby soft.
-Constantly repairing and regenerating itself (for that I thank it).
-Those that do should try Bio-Oil, or, if for hands, a cream with retinol to increase cell turnover and ameliorate scarring.
+Any heavy duty, non perfumed formula will do.
+I’m lucky in that my ten years of maiming have left me with no scars.
+And strangely, instead of my skin becoming hardened, it’s smooth and baby soft – constantly repairing and regenerating (for that I thank it).
+Those who do scar should try Bio-Oil, or, if for hands, a cream with retinol to increase cell turnover and lighten dark marks.